What is the probability of obtaining test results assuming the null hypothesis is true?

 Null Hypothesis

 One year, many college-bound high school seniors in the U.S. took the Scholastic Aptitude Test (SAT).
-For the verbal portion of this test, the mean was 425 and the standard deviation was 110.
-Based on this information what probability that students will score between 350 and 550?
+For the verbal portion of this test, the mean was 425, and the standard deviation was 110.
+Based on this information, what is the probability that students this year will score more than 350?

 Which test would you use for the following problem?